-The TS{-} entries are used in the c{-type} field to indicate what sort of header this is.
+The TS{-} entries are used in the c_type field to indicate what sort of header this is.
 The types and their meanings are as follows:

-- TS_TAPE Tape volume label - TS_INODE A file or directory follows.
-The c{dinode} field is a copy of the disk inode and contains bits telling what sort of file this is. - TS_BITS A bit map follows.
-This bit map has a one bit for each inode that was dumped. - TS_ADDR A subrecord of a file description.
-See c_addr below. - TS_END End of tape record. - TS_CLRI A bit map follows.
-This bit map contains a zero bit for all inodes that were empty on the file system when dumped. - MAGIC All header records have this number in c_magic. - CHECKSUM

-Header records checksum to this value.

-The fields of the header structure are as follows:

-- c type The type of the header. - c_date The date the dump was taken.

-c ddate The date the file system was dumped from.

-- c volume The current volume number of the dump. - c tapea The current number of this (512-byte) record. - c inumber The number of the inode being dumped if this is of type TS_INODE. - c magic This contains the value MAGIC above, truncated as needed. - c checksum c dinode This is a copy of the inode as it appears on the file system; see filsys(5).
+- TS TAPE Tape volume label TS INODE A file or directory follows.
+The c_dinode field is a copy of the disk inode and contains bits telling what sort of file this is.
+A bit map follows.
+This bit map has a one bit for each inode that was dumped.
+TS BITS A subrecord of a file description.
+See c{addr} below.
+TS_ADDR TS END End of tape record.
+A bit map follows.
+This bit map contains a zero bit for all inodes that were empty TS_CLRI on the file system when dumped.
+MAGIC All header records have this number in c_magic.
+CHECKSUM Header records checksum to this value.
+The fields of the header structure are as follows: - c type The type of the header. - c_date The date the dump was taken. - c_ddate The date the file system was dumped from. - c_volume The current volume number of the dump. - c_tapea The current number of this (512-byte) record. - c_inumber The number of the inode being dumped if this is of type TS_INODE. - c_magic This contains the value MAGIC above, truncated as needed. - c_checksum